Sam-Guliker/cssttr/README.md

 # CSSTR Process
-`This` document is made for my procres in CSSTR class.
+`This` document is made for my progress in CSSTR class.
 It will contain my scedule and the progress I've made in the couple of weeks for this class.
+We had to make sketchnotes, and assignment that are contained in the webpage.

+## Assignments.
+* Make a page for Marijn.
+* Make sketchnotes from the articles you had to read.
+* Fill the webpage with components.
+* The webpage should be fixed by using no classes.

 ## Scedule
 | Week 1        | Week 2|  Week 3  |